-Imagine a small nonprofit recognized by two Presidents, a First Lady and a Governor…all from the same family.
-When I tell visitors about our Point of Light story, I start off facing the Governor’s nicely framed Certificate and Letter, then I have them turn around to face President George W. Bush Certificate, followed by the letter from Point of Light Founder President George H. Bush and finish off with the letter from First Lady Barbara Bush.
+Imagine a small nonprofit recognized by two Presidents, a First Lady, and a Governor…all from the same family.
+When I tell visitors about our Point of Light story, I start off facing the Governor’s nicely framed Certificate and Letter, then I have them turn around to face President George W. Bush’s Certificate, followed by the letter from Point of Light Founder President George H. Bush and finish off with the letter from First Lady Barbara Bush.
 I love telling the story and sharing our Point of Light story.

 All of us at Challenge Enterprises are very proud to be working and/or volunteering at a recognized Point of Light Agency.
 We do our best to continue to shine for the individuals with different abilities seeking our services and employment opportunities.

-And that is the rest of story as told by Nancy C. Keating, CEO of Challenge Enterprises of North Florida.
+And that is the rest of the story as told by Nancy C. Keating, CEO of Challenge Enterprises of North Florida.